 When you first download it, you may want to use the -c option to check your system for required programs.
 It will let you know if anything is missing, and how critical the problem is.
 For example, missing the Wine package is a critical error because you won't be able to install or play games without it.
 Much less severe is a missing unix2dos command.
 This will only stop certain games from autofilling some files needed for the game to launch.
 In those cases, ocrdesktop can be used to fill in the information instead.

-If you would like to help with this project, by adding code for your distribution or editing the wiki, please let me know.
-To follow this topic on GNU Social, visit this link:
+The project also contains scripts for changing voices, and automatically installing packages for a few distributions.
+If you would like to help with audiogame-manager, by adding code for your distribution or editing the wiki, please let me know.

-Thanks for reading, and I hope you enjoy the audiogame-manager.
+Thanks for reading, and I hope you enjoy audiogame-manager.